Bills (song): Background and composition

 Lewis discussed the song's conception: "Ricky played the beat and that just started the idea.
 I sang 'I got bills' and he just popped up off his chair.
 It was like a chain reaction.
 Ricky doesn't really get excited about much.
 I don't either because we write so much, so it's hard to gauge but there was a good feeling.
 We were writing about things people can relate to, which is fun.
 It's all truthful."

 Described as a novelty song, "Bills" features "elements of hip-hop and soul, with a ragtag, jazz sound".
 The song has a tempo of 126 beats per minute, and is in the key of F major.
 The song was written by Lewis himself, alongside Rickard Göransson, Jacob Kasher Hindlin, and Ricky Reed, the latter also producing the track.

 Music video

 A music video to accompany the release of "Bills" was first released onto YouTube on February 20, 2015.
 The video is directed by Emil Nava.
+The video depicts Lewis attempting to go about his day, only to be accosted by his, presumed to be, wife, who nags him, a girl scout who overcharges him for lemonade, and numerous other humorous pratfalls related in the song.